palkan/isolator/README.md

 ## Troubleshooting

+### Verbose output

+In most cases, turning on verbose output for Isolator helps to identify the issue.
+To do that, you can either specify `ISOLATOR_DEBUG=true` environment variable or set `Isolator.debug_enabled` manually.

 ### Tests failing after upgrading to Rails 6.0.3 while using [Combustion](https://github.com/pat/combustion)

 The reason is that Rails started using a [separate connection pool for advisory locks](https://github.com/rails/rails/pull/38235) since 6.0.3.
 Since Combustion usually applies migrations for every test run, this pool becomse visible to [test fixtures](https://github.com/rails/rails/blob/b738f1930f3c82f51741ef7241c1fee691d7deb2/activerecord/lib/active_record/test_fixtures.rb#L123-L127), which resulted in 2 transactional commits tracked by Isolator, which only expects one.
 That leads to false negatives.